E3SM-Project/Omega/components/omega/doc/design/Metadata.md

 set of required metadata and interfaces must enforce this minimum set.
-This minimum will be defined later, but for variables, this would typically include a name (short), units, long name/description, standard CF name (if exists), and dimensions.
+This minimum will be defined later, but for variables, this would typically include a name (short), units, long name/description, standard CF name (if exists), _FillValue, valid min/max and dimensions.

 ### 2.5 Requirement: Dimensions

 For array variables, a definition of each dimension used is required.
-In an unstructure model like OMEGA, the dimension describes the global extent of the index space for each dimension that is then paired with mesh fields for the full description of OMEGA coordinate locations.
+In an unstructured model like OMEGA, the dimension describes the global extent of the index space for each dimension that is then paired with mesh fields for the full description of OMEGA coordinate locations.
 For time dimensions, we require support for both a fixed length time dimension (eg to support multiple time levels in a restart) as well as an unlimited dimension to support time series.